imedkrisna/krisna/content/en/authors/admin/_index.md

 - Visitors
 ---

- My name is Krisna, some calls me Imed.
-I am a lecturer at Politeknik APP Jakarta, a vocational school under Ministry of Industry.
+ My name is Krisna, some call me Imed.
+I am an advisor at the Indonesian National Economic Council.
 My research is about trade and investment policy and how it affects Indonesian firms.
 I use some structured equation such as GTAP model, but also do some empirics like gravity models.

- I am a lecturer at Politeknik APP Jakarta (full-time) and Universitas Indonesia.
+ I lectures at Universitas Indonesia.
 Additionally, I assume a senior fellow position at Center for Indonesian Policy Studies.

  I contributed to several projects with Bank Indonesia, Bappenas, ADB, Prospera, and ERIA, among others.
+Occassional oped writer, typically at Kompas, Jakarta Post and East Asia Forum.
 Please see CV or contact me for more information.